 - Caitlyn Tivy PT, DPT, OCS

-In this first of a four-article series, you can learn about the specifically physical patterns that pelvic health physical therapist and health writer Caitlyn and others observe in survivors of sexual trauma, and what the research shows about some of sexual trauma’s long-term effects.
+Learn about the physical aftermath of sexual trauma, and what the research shows about some of sexual trauma’s long-term effects.

 - Caitlyn Tivy PT, DPT, OCS